North Yorkshire Moors Railway

 As of 2020, the railway runs for 24 mi.
 It is owned and operated by a charitable trust, with 100 staff who work full time, 50 seasonal staff, and over 550 volunteers.
 The complement includes 30 engineers.
 As of 2020, the "NYMR is the UK’s most popular heritage railway" according to a news report.

 Overview

-The NYMR carries more passengers than any other heritage railway in the UK and may be the busiest steam heritage line in the world, carrying 355,000 passengers in 2010.
+The NYMR carries more passengers than any other heritage railway in the UK and may be one of the busiest steam heritage lines in the world, carrying 355,000 passengers in 2010.
 The 18 mi railway is the third-longest standard gauge heritage line in the United Kingdom, after the West Somerset Railway (22+3/4 mi) and the Wensleydale Railway (22 mi), and runs across the North York Moors from Pickering via Levisham, Newton Dale, Goathland and terminating at Grosmont.